Many Yorkshire Terrier owners treat their Yorkies as part of their families and will do anything to give them a better life.

 To fully help with your Yorkie’s trembling issues, you must identify the times when it happens.
 Observe your day-to-day life with your dogs, or you can ask for help from a vet or dog breeder professional.

 If you notice that your dog is shaking while it sleeps, you should ask yourself if the environment is comfortable.
 Provide a comfortable bed for the dog to sleep in and add some blankets to keep it warm.
+Get the type of bed that best accommodates your yorkie’s favorite sleeping position.

 If you notice that your dog is shaking during your routine walk at the park, it is most probable that they are cold.